shahern004/CRUSTy-Core/README.md

 # CRUSTy-Core - A Secure File Encryption Application

-CRUSTy-Core is a robust, secure file encryption application that implements AES-256-GCM authenticated encryption with a focus on security, usability, and extensibility.
+CRUSTy-Core is a file encryption application that implements AES-256-GCM authenticated encryption with a focus on security, usability, and extensibility.
 This repository contains the hybrid C++/Rust implementation, which combines:

-- A modern Qt-based user interface (C++)
 - Core application logic in C++
 - Security-critical cryptographic operations in Rust

-It provides a comprehensive solution for protecting sensitive data through strong cryptographic primitives while maintaining a user-friendly interface.

 ## Quick Start